Saaho Worldwide Box Office Collections (Day 1): Prabhas Movie Off To A Gigantic Start!

 AP/TS regions

 Saaho has been released in above 1,400 screens and it has got a fiery start at the AP/TS box office.
-It is being said that the film is expected to have collected a share of around Rs 30 crore on its first day from AP/TS box office.
+According to early reports, Saaho is off to a spectacular start in AP/TS.
+Going by the reports, the film has collected a share of Rs 35.7 crore on its day 1 at the AP/TS box office.

 Karnataka